20 Tips for 4 Wheel Driving on K'gari (Fraser Island)

 10. Take Your Time

 When people rush, accidents happen!
-Always drive the speed limit (80kmph on inland tracks and 30kmph on the beach) and mind other vehicles, especially around corners on the single-lane inland tracks.
+Always drive the speed limit (80kmph on the beach and 30kmph inland) and mind other vehicles, especially around corners on the single-lane inland tracks.
 Slow down, (you’re on holidays!) plus, you don't want to plough past all the beauty the island has to offer!

 11. Avoid Driving at Night

-There are a lot of native animals that call Fraser Island home and many are nocturnal meaning that they are most active at night and during the dawn and dusk hours.
+There are a lot of native animals that call K'gari home, and many are nocturnal so they are most active at night and during the dawn and dusk hours.
 Avoid driving at night to protect the local wildlife and yourself - many accidents are caused by an animal that crosses in front of a car without notice or by a deep rut or tight corner that was misjudged in the shadowy light.

 12. Stick to the Track